how to find out if an organization is a nonprofit

 In addition, 501(c)(3)s cannot engage in political activism.
 There are many 501c classifications available that can participate in political activity, and a quality lawyer can help decipher the strict IRS guidelines pertaining to this.

 If you need help on how to find out if an organization is a nonprofit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.